Graham Parker: To the present

 In early 2011, Parker reunited with all five original members of The Rumour to record a new album, Three Chords Good.
 It was released in November 2012.
 Music journalist, Stephen Thomas Erlewine noted that the release was "the rare reunion that simultaneously looks back while living in the present."
 Meanwhile, the Judd Apatow film This Is 40, in which Parker and Rumour play themselves, was released a month later, in December 2012.

 The Parker/Rumour reunion continued into 2015, when their new album Mystery Glue was issued.
 It was followed by a short international tour, after which the reunion ended.

 In April 2018, Parker signed with 100% Records, and released a brand new single titled "Dreamin'".
 Later, in July 2018, Parker announced Cloud Symbols, his brand new studio album to be released on 21 September 2018.
 The album features Parker's brand new backing band The Goldtops, which consists of Martin Belmont on guitar, Geraint Watkins on keyboards, Simon Edwards on bass, and Roy Dodds on drums.
 The album also features the Rumour Brass, making this their first appearance on a Graham Parker album since Stick to Me in 1977 and their first time working with Parker since the Squeezing Out Sparks tour in 1979.
 The album was initially to be produced by Neil Brockbank, but he died during the recording of the album and production duties for the rest of the album were passed onto Tuck Nelson and Parker himself.

 He announced a solo, acoustic 40th Anniversary version of Squeezing Out Sparks, for an 13 April 2019 release.
 It also contains the non-album single, "Mercury Poisoning".

+In September 2023, Graham Parker & the Goldtops released a new studio album Last Chance to Learn the Twist.
+The Goldtops lineup now included drummer Jim Russell in place of Roy Dodds.